Covid-19: Narendra Modi gets first vaccine dose at AIIMS, urges eligible citizens to get inoculated

 India’s second phase of vaccination, covering people above the age of 60 and those above 45 with comorbidities, begins on Monday.

 Prime Minister Narendra Modi on Monday took his first dose of the coronavirus vaccine at the All India Institute of Medical Sciences in Delhi.
+He was administered Bharat Biotech’s Covaxin, according to ANI.

 “Remarkable how our doctors and scientists have worked in quick time to strengthen the global fight against COVID-19,” Modi wrote on Twitter.
 “I appeal to all those who are eligible to take the vaccine.
 Together, let us make India COVID-19 free!”